Higher Connection in Open String Field Theory: Sigma models on boundary conformal manifolds

 A slightly more interesting possibility is to consider the family of Neumann boundary conditions.
 They also form a circle, which we denote by $S^1_N$.
-The exactly marginal boundary operator is now the derivative of $\phi$ along the direction of the boundary, $V \propto \partial_{||} \phi$.
-In this case, the metric \eqref{eq:metric} gives us that $S^1_N$ has radius $1/R$.
-The sigma model $\mathcal{T} (\mathcal{Q} , X = S^1_N )$ is then again equivalent to the original compact boson theory $\mathcal{Q}$ by $T$-duality.
+The exactly marginal boundary operator is now the derivative of $\phi$ along the direction of the boundary, $V = \frac{i}{2\pi^{1/2}} \partial_{||} \phi$.
+The overall normalization is again chosen such that the marginal coupling $\lambda$ is $2\pi$-periodic.
+In this case, the metric \eqref{eq:metric} gives us